janeund/movie-app/readme.md

 # MSB Movie App

-MSB movie application as a platform to discover movies, TV-shows and celebrities.
+MSB movie application is a platform to discover movies, TV-shows and celebrities.
 Project fetches data from external API [TMDB](https://www.themoviedb.org/) (version 3).
 Users can explore movies and TV-shows, learn about trending and top rated titles, look for any relevant query in search bar.

 👉🏻 [Live Demo](https://movie-app-msb.netlify.app)